abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Mute account

 Mute the given account.
 Clients should filter statuses and notifications from this account, if received (e.g. due to a boost in the Home timeline).
+Version history:  0.0.0 - added\\ 3.3.0 - added `duration`\\ 3.5.0 - deprecated `follow` scope. now additionally accepts `write`

 ### Example
 ```dart